Pasindu-sd/Cybersecurity-Notes/week-15.md

   - **10. Transparency**
   Tell users clearly how their data is used.
     - *Example:* A clear Privacy Policy and a way to request data deletion.

+---

+## Sri Lankan Cyber ​​Laws

+   ### Sri Lanka ICT Act No. 24 of 2007 –
+  The ICT Act No. 24 of 2007, also known as the Computer Crime Act, is Sri Lanka’s main law for preventing and investigating cybercrimes.
+It defines illegal activities involving computers, networks, and electronic data.